libukai/Anki-Addon-Dev-ToolKit/README.md

 - **Python 3.13** Compatible with Anki 2025.06+
 - **Qt6 Exclusive Support** Adapted for Anki 2025.06+ versions
 - **Elegant Dependency Management** Fully based on uv for environment and dependency management
-- **Code Quality Tools** Integrated ruff and mypy for code quality enhancement
+- **Code Quality Tools** Integrated ruff and ty for code quality enhancement
 - **Comprehensive CLI Commands** Covering the entire workflow from initialization to release
 - **Convenient Build and Distribution** Support for AnkiWeb and local distribution